SampsonML/deblend_with_diffusion/README.md

   1. Compute infrastructure, Princeton HPC?
   2. Build with jax - allowing for GPU or CPU utalisation with no code changes
   3. Learn most efficient way to utalise jax's jit (just in time) compilation
-  4. How will we build our initial prior?
-Do we need a baseline prior which then is optimised with the ML routine?

 ## Useful papers